INFORMSJoC/2023.0245/README.md

 ## Replicating

 To replicate the results in [Figure 1](results/Figure%201.pdf), run the notebook [Figure 1.ipynb](scripts/Figure%201.ipynb).
-Note that the pickle data required for this replication is available upon request and has not been uploaded to this repository.
+The pickle data required for this replication is available upon request and has not been uploaded to this repository.

 To replicate the results in [Figure 2 (A)](results/Figure%202%20(A).pdf), [Figure 2 (B)](results/Figure%202%20(B).pdf), [Figure 2 (C)](results/Figure%202%20(C).pdf), and [Figure 2 (D)](results/Figure%202%20(D).pdf), run the notebook [Figure 2.ipynb](scripts/Figure%202.ipynb).